tejaswigowda/github-basics/README.md

     <img src='vcsVSgit.png'>
 4. Publish/access open source code.

 ## Lifecycle

 The git lifecycle includes creating versions ("commits") of your development folder as and when it changes.
-You will "add" files to the "tracked" in your
+You will "add" files to be "tracked" in your folder by the `git add` command.
+You stage the added files for a "commit" (version) by using the git commit

+## Tutorial